aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 - `--custom_suffix`: suffix of the filename that should be converted to the tensor format.
 The output will be saved into a folder named `custom` but the processed files will kep their original name.
-E.g.: you can convert the images from the segmentation of the grey matter registered on the Ixi549Space.
+E.g.: you can convert the images from the segmentation of the gray matter registered on the Ixi549Space.
 These images are obtained by running [`t1-volume`](https://aramislab.paris.inria.fr/clinica/docs/public/latest/Pipelines/T1_Volume/) pipeline.
 The suffix for these images is